constructivesec/how_to_sell_brian/README.md

 # how_to_sell_brian
-How to Work With Brian: A Guide for Security Vendors

 # How to Work With Brian: A Guide for Security Vendors

 ## Start Here: Understanding What I Actually Need

-I'm the CISO at Machinify, a healthcare payment integrity company managing the complex security landscape of a recently merged organization spanning five entities with nearly 3,000 employees.
+I'm the CISO at Machinify, a healthcare payment integrity company managing the complex security landscape of a recently merged organization spanning five entities with 3,200+ employees.
 We serve major healthcare payers and maintain HITRUST r2 and SOC 2 certifications while handling protected health information.

 **My current reality:** Post-merger integration, infrastructure consolidation across multiple entities, HITRUST audits, customer compliance requirements, and AI governance in healthcare payment integrity.

+## Understanding My Decision-Making Style

+I'm a pragmatic skeptic with strong technical gatekeeper tendencies.
+I've seen enough vendor pitches to spot BS instantly.
+I make decisions based on technical merit and honest assessment of fit - not relationships, not ROI theater, not sales charm.
+I respect competence and directness.
+I'll move fast when presented with clear technical evidence, but I'll shut down anything that feels like manipulation or time-wasting.
+I know what I need, I've done my homework, and I want vendors to prove they can deliver - or admit they can't.

 ## What Works (Do This)